 In addition, in 2011, Wyoming became the fourth state in the nation to allow private citizens to carry concealed firearms in public without a license or permit.

-In 2016, Wyoming had the 11th highest rate of gun deaths per capita among the states.
-In addition, in 2016, Wyoming supplied the 4th highest number of crime guns to other states per capita, and the state exports crime guns at more than three times the rate at which it imports them.
+In 2017, Wyoming had the 8th highest gun death rate among the states.
+Wyoming also supplied crime guns to other states at the fourth highest rate among the states.
+Wyoming exported crime guns at nearly three times the national rate and more than three times the rate at which it imported crime guns from other states.

 Wyoming Firearms Laws